dkeen10/A01185666gitlab/README.md

 "=====" underneath text to make a heading
 =======================================

-* asterisks "*" around text to make it italicized"
+*asterisks around text to make it italicized"

 - dashes "-" infront of text to make list items